 Other devCodeCamp reviews praised the school for providing them the opportunity to turn their lives around.
 Veteran Nolan Beihl said, “I never thought I would have had such a large shift in my life…I know that I will bring all of the knowledge from devCodeCamp to benefit any team that I am a part of in the future.”

 Presently, the devCodeCamp job placement rate is not available to the public.
-Even though devCodeCamp does not get you a job, it equips students with the right skills to find jobs after graduation.
+What we do know, however, is that the school equips students with the right skills to find jobs after graduation.
 Students are also paired with mentors who will provide one-on-one live support and assist them should they encounter any challenges throughout the duration of the programs.

 Career services are also offered to students to help them prepare for the workforce.
 The career services team reviews LinkedIn profiles, helps students create resumes, and conducts mock interviews for both behavioral and technical interviews.
 Also, they offer salary negotiation tips and provide answers to any career-related questions that students may have.